edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 * `i` *(required)* In the outermost structure, contains the AID ({{<aid}}) of an issuer.
 Inside `a`, contains the AID of the issuee.
 * `ri` *(optional)* Identifies a registry that tracks revocations that might include one for this credential.
 * `s` *(required)* Contains the SAID of a schema to which the associated ACDC conforms.
-* `a` *(required)* Contains additional attributes for this specific schema.
+* `a` *(required)* Contains additional attributes for this specific ACDC, as allowed by its schema.
+* `dt` *(optional)* Contains the date when the issuer claims to have issued the ACDC.
+This data will correspond closely with a timestamp saved in the issuer's KEL, at the point where the signature on the ACDC was signed and anchored there.
+The ordering of the signature in the KEL, relative to other key state events, is what is definitive here; the timestamp itself should be viewed more as a hint.
 * `e` *(optional)* Contains edges that connect this ACDC to other data upon which it depends.
 * `r` *(optional)* Contains one or more rules that govern the use of the ACDC.
 Holding the credential requires a cryptographically nonrepudiable `admit` action with a wallet, and therefore proves that the holder agreed to these terms and conditions.

 All ACDCs are validated against a schema that conforms to {{JSON-SCHEMA}}.
 Below we show some sample credentials and their corresponding schemas.
 VVP does not require these specific schemas, but rather is compatible with any that have roughly the same information content.

-## Vetting credential
+## Vetting credential {#vet-cred-sample}
-The schema of a vetting credential can be very simple; it MUST identify the issuer and issuee by AID, and it MUST identify the vetted legal entity in at least one way that is unambiguous.
+The schema of a vetting credential {{<vetting-credential}} can be very simple; it needs to identify the issuer and issuee by AID, and it needs to identify the vetted legal entity in at least one way that is unambiguous.
 Here is a sample LE vLEI that meets these requirements.
 The issuer's AID appears in the first `i` field, the issuee in the second `i` field, and the connection to a vetted legal entity in the `LEI` field.
 (The validity of this credential depends on its issuer having a valid, unrevoked QVI credential; the specifc credential it links to is conveyed in `e`.
 The full text of rules has been elided to keep the example short.)

 ~~~json
 {